TheDigitalCatOnline/blog_source/pelican/content/99-scala-problems-01-find-last-element.markdown

 # Feedback

-Feel free to use [the blog Google+ page](https://plus.google.com/u/0/111444750762335924049) to comment the post.
 The [GitHub issues](https://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections.